canalplus/rx-player/FILES.md

 the code is exported in the index.js file at the root of this directory.

-### `src/parsers/`: The parsers

-Functions to parse various formats into the same interface.

-The parsed data being either:
-  - Manifest documents: DASH's MPD, HSS's Manifest...
-  - containers: ISOBMFF (CMAF, fMP4, MP4), Matroska (MKV, WEBM)
-  - text tracks: TTML, SAMI, SRT, WebVTT
-  - image containers: BIF

 ### `src/utils/`: Util functions

 This directory contains general helpers which are used in different parts of the rx-player code.

-## Inside `src/core/`

-As written in the previous chapter, this is the "core" of the player, where the logic is defined.

-As this directory is versatile and complicated, it also deserves its own chapter.

-### `src/core/adaptive/`: Adaptive BitRate logic

-Defines functions which manages the adaptive streaming part of the player.

-This manager takes various observables/options as inputs to record the current situation of the player, give an opinion about the best media tracks to choose, and provide methods allowing to get/set various adaptive-related options.

-Despite containing several files and using several classes, only the `AdaptiveRepresentationSelector` exported in `adaptive/index.js` should be needed by the rest of the core.
-This allows to isolate this complex part and facilitate future refactoring and improvements.

-### `src/core/api/`: API definition

-Defines the rx-player API.
-This is the part the library user will directly interact with.

-### `src/core/stream/`: Segment-picking logic

-The code there calculate which segments should be downloaded, ask for their download and push the segments into the `SegmentSinks`.

-### `src/core/decrypt/`: Decryption handling

-Defines functions allowing to handle encrypted contents through the EME browser APIs.

-### `src/core/fetchers/`: Load resources

-Handle the segments and Manifest downloading pipelines (load and parse) as defined in the ``src/transports/`` directory.

-This is the layer directly interacting with the transport part (HSS, DASH).
-It facilitates the role of loading the Manifest and new segments for the rest of the core.

-### `src/core/segment_sinks/`: Media segment sinks

-Code allowing to interact with `SegmentSinks`.

-Those are the Objects to which segments are pushed so they can be decoded at the right time.

-For Audio and Video, `SegmentSinks` rely on a native `SourceBuffer` object, already provided by the browser, for other type of contents (like subtitles), we rely on completely custom media buffers implementations.

-### `src/core/init/`: Content initialization and orchestration

-This is the central part which download manifests, initialize MSE and EME APIs, instanciate the central `StreamOrchestrator` (which will allow to download and push segments so the content can play) and link together many subparts of the player.

 ## `src/**/__tests__`: Unit tests